green-fox-academy/myfirstapp-syllabus/week02/exercises/html-script-tag.md

 closing `</body>` tag, so the browser can display the html content before starts working on the script.

-Now add a script to an html document and add two numbers and print the result.
+Now add a script to an html document from within you print the sum of two numbers.